csm-aut/csm/README.md

 $ ./csmserver start
 ```

-### Restart CSM Server - inside a virtual environment
+### Restart CSM Server - Inside a virtual environment

-Copy the virtual environment directory (e.g. env) which contains python interpreter and library modules, to the new application directory.
+Follow these steps only if you are running CSM Server inside a virtual environment.
+Copy the virtual environment directory (e.g. env) that contains python interpreter and library modules from the old application directory to the new application directory.

 ```shell
 $ cd /usr/local/csm/csmserver